Article

 How is Reformer Pilates Different?

-Mat Pilates, the original workout created by Joseph Pilates, focuses on core strength and flexibility using body weight and additional props for resistance.
+Mat Pilates focuses on core strength and flexibility using body weight and additional props for resistance.
 Reformer Pilates introduces adjustable resistance through the springs on the Reformer, along with the sliding carriage to aid motion.
 This method offers a broader range of exercises targeting specific muscle groups more effectively.

 Benefits of Reformer Pilates

-Thanks to its versatility and the ability to customize workouts for different skill levels, the Pilates Reformer offers an array of benefits, including:
+Thanks to its incredible versatility and the ability to customize workouts for any skill level, the Pilates Reformer offers a comprehensive array of physical and mental benefits:

 1. Enhanced Core Strength and Stability